Tiziano02/SpikeNNsim/docs/ARCHITECTURE.md

 - global network structure
 - simulation management
 - external inputs

 ---

 ## Rete

-The `Rete` class stores the network structure.
+The `Rete` class stores the network structure and advances its dynamics step by step.

 The network is represented as: